 The antagonists of Lore of Energy and Light are the Valkers – a warrior race of bi-pedal reptilians intent on conquering the galaxies of D’Olex.
 Conflict between the Valkers and other races has been raging for millennia.
 They have warred against most races across the known universe at one time or another.
 Whilst their rule is absolute, it does come with seductive social welfare benefits like free food for the poor, and free access to advanced medicine.

 I think a good a science fiction novel should set out to suspend the belief of the reader.
 In trying so, I chose to intermix old English prose within the text to give a sense of age and authenticity; like you were reading an old account by someone who was there long ago.
 Moreover, I removed many modern words that would remind the reader of time or eras; ones that broke suspensions of belief.

 Like many of you, I consume more stories and series through the visual medium.
-I binge on TV shows like Versailles (incredible writing), The Night Manager, Vikings, Sherlock (the Cumberbatch version) and X-files (the new ones were great).
-One thing they all have in common is devilishly good main characters – and sometimes those characters are not the heroes.
-More oft than not it’s the bad guys that keep audiences coming back for more.
-This is true of Vikings.
+I binge on TV shows like Versailles (incredible writing), The Night Manager, Vikings, and X-files (the new ones were great).
+More oft than not it’s the bad-guy-characters that keep audiences coming back for more.
 If you like antagonists as much as I, check my Top 5 Villains from film and games.